leonardssh/coc-discord-rpc/README.md

 Default: `true`

 #### **rpc.problemsText**
-Custom string of the text displaying the amount of problems in your workspace
+Custom string of the text displaying the amount of problems in your workspace.

 Default: `- {count} problems found`